 ‘Keeping Children Safe in Education September 2022’

 Aims and objectives

 We strive to educate all of our pupils within an environment where they feel safe, confident and secure.
+Safeguarding and the wellbeing of the pupils should be at the heart of everything we do, whatever aspect of school life we engage in.
 The overall aim of this policy is to safeguard and promote the welfare of the children in our care (in situations where child abuse is suspected our paramount responsibility is with the child) This will be achieved by

 - continuing to develop awareness in all the staff of the need for Child Protection and their responsibilities in identifying abuse